luanarium/ubuntu-offline-kit/README.md

 # 🖥️ Offline Ubuntu + Python Package Archive

 ---
 This guide explains how to create a portable, offline-ready archive of Ubuntu system packages and Python libraries.
-It shows how to preserve APT caches to build a local repository of `.deb` packages, and how to download Python packages using `pip` with a `requirements.txt` file.
-Using these archives, you can reinstall software or set up new systems without Internet access, either directly from local storage or over a LAN/USB.
 ---

 ## 1. Persist APT Cache